Natex-corporation/cropcarbon/README.md

 - **Set `APP_URL` for production** – Stripe must redirect back to a publicly accessible URL; update the value when deploying.
 - **Webhooks recommended** – The portal updates totals on the client once Stripe confirms payment, but production deployments should also consume webhooks for a source-of-truth ledger.
 - **Recurring donations** – Selecting monthly or annual frequency creates a Stripe subscription session using the amount you enter.

+## Firebase integration tips

+- **Firestore structure** – The app stores campaign totals in `campaign/summary`, project tiles in the top-level `projects` collection, field updates in `updates`, and a rolling donation log in `donations`.
+- **Security rules** – Lock down read/write access to authenticated admins before launching publicly; the demo assumes development rules.
+- **Seeding behaviour** – When the collections are empty the portal writes the seeded sample data to Firestore so you never start with a blank screen.